rust-lang/this-week-in-rust/draft/2026-01-07-this-week-in-rust.md

-itle: This Week in Rust 633
+Title: This Week in Rust 633
 Number: 633
 Date: 2026-01-07
 Category: This Week in Rust